-In response to the Advisory Circular, the U.S. Army as well as other Federal agencies, signed a Memorandum of Agreement with the Federal Aviation Administration (FAA) to address aircraft-
+In response to the Advisory Circular, the U.S. Army as well as other Federal agencies, signed a Memorandum of Agreement with the Federal Aviation Administration (FAA) to address aircraft-wildlife strikes.
+The MOA establishes procedures necessary to coordinate their missions to address existing and future environmental conditions contributing more effectively to aircraft-wildlife strikes throughout the US.

-The Maumelle River study area is situated in a narrow river valley surrounded by steep terrain, and is located approximately 30 air-miles west of the Bill and Hillary Clinton National Airport (CAN).
+The Maumelle River study area is situated in a narrow river valley surrounded by steep terrain and is located approximately 30 air-miles west of the Bill and Hillary Clinton National Airport (CNA).
 The CNA consists of two runways situated in a north-south direction for take-offs and landings.
 Given the landscape surrounding the study area and its distance and direction from CNA, implementation of the Proposed Action will not contribute to any hazardous wildlife attractants.

-6.14 National Historic Preservation Act of 1966, as amended
+7.13 National Historic Preservation Act of 1966, as amended